I am a mother of a toddler, and I have lived in the U.K. for the last 20 years.

 Many places offer different types of seats for rent if you don't want to travel with your own.
 This will obviously vary according to where you are.
 You can just do a quick google search about such service in the city or town you are visiting.

 Car Hire With a Baby or Car Seat

 Ok, I have also been in this situation recently.
 I was traveling and I needed to hire a car that had a car seat included.
 I did some research and contacted the main car rental companies:

 - Enterprise: After calling them, they told me they do not offer car seats with any of their cars.

 - Europcar: When you book your car, you can book some additional features like a Sat Nav or a child car seat of an appropriate age or weight.
 Unfortunately, this was not included and they charge between £5-£15 per day according to the type of seat.

 - Other companies: Hertz or Sixt: Similar to Europcar, you can also rent one when you book, check their website for more details.

-The only thing I would remind you when you do this, is to check the pick up and return times and make sure the branch is open on those times (the website should also warn you).
+The only thing I would remind you when you do this is to check the pickup and return times and make sure the branch is open at those times (the website should also warn you).

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.